auz34/Argument/README.md

 extremely useful.
 In fact I am really convinced that such partial [design by contract](http://en.wikipedia.org/wiki/Design_by_contract) at arguments level is even more important for such nonrestrictive language as Javascript.

+Assertions code for args.expect was heavily borrowed from [Jasmine](https://github.com/jasmine/jasmine)